Covid and Lyme Blog

 Long COVID and Lyme disease can share similar symptoms

-Fatigue, pain, and brain fog may overlap
+Fatigue, pain, brain fog, and autonomic symptoms may overlap

 How Long COVID and Lyme Disease Symptoms Overlap